- 2013 (4)

 The first eight penalties were converted before Lee dived to his left to deny Sturridge and Ki sealed victory with his spot kick.

-Robin van Persie: Expected to make his Manchester United debut against Everton on Monday
+to make his Manchester United debut against Everton as the Dutchman

 United announced on Wednesday night that they had agreed a fee with Arsenal for the striker, with the transfer set to be finalised once personal terms have been settled and a medical has been passed.